ConeDragon/docs/building/tooling/analyzers/comments.md

   with advice.
 If they have a great experience in the first exercise, they'll come back and you'll have many more opportunities to provide feedback on all of the things that you noticed.
-- **Don't overly explain a concept**: don't go in depth about the underlying mechanisms of compilers and things.
-In this case it's more about this being one of the first exercises in the language track, and at this stage feedback is more helpful if it's shorter and more directive.
+- **Don't overly explain a concept**: don't go in-depth about the underlying mechanisms of compilers and things.
+In this case, it's more about this being one of the first exercises in the language track, and at this stage, feedback is more helpful if it's shorter and more directive.
 - **Give a link** that shows exactly how to do the concept, in a **tutorial** kind of way.
 Meaning: showing how to do things, not discussing why.
 This might